leomerits/Pewlett-Hackard-Analysis/README.md

 # Results:
 As was shown by the analysis;
--  There are about 90,396k employees that are approaching retirement
+-  There are about 133,776k employees that are approaching retirement by title.
--  It was also seen thst smong the upcoming retirees, there sre more engineers.
+-  It was also seen that smong the upcoming retirees, there sre more engineers.
--  The number of employees eligible for mentorship are around 1.5k
+-  The number of employees eligible for mentorship are around 1549
 -  And among them, only 10% of the employees holding senior engineer title are among the the 1.5k employees that are eligible for mentorship.
 # Summary:
 With the information made available in this analysis, the company now knows that they need to work on back filling their engineering department on a timely mannar so that it doesn't interupt the smooth running of the company.